Three best friends reunite for one more night of debauchery in the city of Vancouver as they chase the infamous magical can of Lucky Lager.

 “Where?” asked Leo.

-They walked into the Pub 340, conveniently right next door to the Cambie, and took a look around at the scattered senior patronage, the smell of piss and stale cigarettes invading their nostrils.
+They walked into the Pub 340, conveniently right next door to the Cambie, and took a look around at the scattered senior patronage, the smell of piss and stale cigarettes stinging their nostrils.

 “Uggh,” sighed Joe.
 “This is depressing.”